rmsadik/style-guides/javascript/README.md

 ## 13. Commas

   * <a name="13.1" href="#13.1">13.1</a>.
     Use trailing commas when list items are on their own lines.
+[See this gist](https://gist.github.com/j-/2c12c64b48d703aa9112) for an example of why trailing commas are a good thing.

     ```js
     // Bad